Beginner Workout Progression Calculator

 Review your results

 The calculator displays six result cards: Final Working Weight, Total Weight Added, Peak Weekly Volume, Volume Load Gained, Increment Rating, and Program Phase.
-A weekly progression table is also shown below.
+Below these, an Insights Panel provides a summary and key interpretations, followed by a detailed Weekly Progression Schedule table.

 Example Calculation